 Not only is chai delicious, but it offers some surprising health benefits.
 Black tea contains tannins that naturally tighten and tone the intestinal wall, possibly improving digestion.
 Ginger is a warming, stimulating herb that’s great for aiding digestion and soothing stomach upset.
 It’s anti-inflammatory making it helpful for conditions like arthritis and pain relief.
 It’s also a potent antiviral, antibacterial and anti-parasitic. (source).

 Cardamom adds a pungent flair to a cup of chai.
-This herb is high in potassium, calcium, magnesium, vitamin C and B vitamins to name a few. (source) Most chai blends, including this one, also use cinnamon for flavor.
+This herb is high in potassium, calcium, magnesium, vitamin C, and B vitamins, to name a few. (source) Most chai blends, including this one, also use cinnamon for flavor.
 I use cinnamon in my homemade toothpaste for a healthy mouth.
-It increases circulation, helps control blood sugar and has antibacterial and antifungal properties (source).
+It increases circulation, helps control blood sugar, and has antibacterial and antifungal properties (source).

 Clove is another powerhouse herb in this recipe.
 The natural analgesic properties make it great for soothing a toothache or sore throat while reducing inflammation.
-I use it along with the cinnamon in my toothpaste as well because of its anti-septic and antibacterial properties. (source)
+I use it along with the cinnamon in my toothpaste as well because of its antiseptic and antibacterial properties. (source)

-And of course, no cup of chai would be complete without some fresh milk.
+And, of course, no cup of chai would be complete without some fresh milk.
 We use raw milk at our house.
 To preserve the health benefits, I deviate from the traditional recipe and don’t add this until the end.
 Be sure to use milk that hasn’t had the fat removed for the creamiest version!

-Authentic Indian Herbal Chai Tea Recipe
+Authentic Indian Chai Recipe

 - 2 Cardamom pods, crushed